Now candidate profiles are out, it's time to do your research

 Wild ginger can be easily identified by its clearly visible red stamens, produced in summer and early autumn (January–March).

 There are no rules for landowners in Otago regarding wild ginger.
-Under Otago’s pest plan, it is only classified as an organism of interest, with sites being recorded for possible opportunities in the future.
+Under the Otago Regional Pest Management Plan (2019–2029), it is only classified as an organism of interest, with sites being recorded for possible control in the future.

 Physical control: